John Lennon: How a Lifelong Rebel Became a Voice for Change

 “In my family, there were five women,” John Lennon wrote in his adult autobiography.
 “Strong, smart, and attractive, they were sisters to each other, and my mother was the youngest and the least adapted to life.
 This was my first feminist education.
 And my main difference was my lack of attachment to my parents, and I projected this experience onto my friends.
 I could tell them that parents aren’t gods, and my opinion was authoritative, because I didn’t live with my father or mother.
 From childhood, I was a rebel, irritated by everything, but I was always looking for love and recognition.”

-Reflecting on his youth, Lennon recalled that the parents of all the boys around him, including Paul McCartney’s father, advised their sons to stay away from John because he did not recognize authority and would lead their well-off children astray.
-“That’s how it was,” the “troublemaker” realized, “I disturbed the peace of every family I knew.
+Lennon recalled that the parents of the boys around him — including Paul McCartney’s father — warned their sons to stay away from John because he didn’t recognize authority and might lead their well-off children astray.
+“That’s how it was,” the so-called troublemaker realized.
+“I disturbed the peace of every family I knew.
 Maybe it was envy that others had a real home, which I didn’t.”
-At the same time, John was not lacking love and care from relatives.
+At the same time, John received love and care from relatives.
 He saw his mother and cousins almost daily; an uncle gave him a harmonica, and his mother bought him his first acoustic guitar.
-However, the instrument was kept at his mother’s home because his aunt didn’t consider music a promising pursuit and tried to instill John’s interest in books.
+The instrument stayed at his mother’s home because his aunt didn’t think music was a promising pursuit and tried to steer John toward books.

 Excessive Ambitions

 At Quarry Bank Secondary School in Liverpool, where John Lennon studied from 1952 to 1957, he earned a reputation as a prankster.
-Witnesses described him as “carefree,” “good-natured,” “cheerful,” and “frivolous.”
-In the homemade school newspaper *Daily How*, the artistically gifted student published biting caricatures, and in a school essay on “What I Want to Be,” he wrote, “Happy.”
-When corrected that he misunderstood the task, young John thoughtfully replied, “You don’t understand life correctly.”
-Teachers noted that he “suffered from inappropriate ambitions and misdirected his energy.”
+Classmates described him as “carefree, good-natured, cheerful, and frivolous.”
+In the homemade school paper Daily How he published biting caricatures, and in a school essay titled “What I Want to Be” he wrote simply, “Happy.”
+When a teacher told him he’d misunderstood the assignment, he reportedly replied, “You don’t understand life correctly.”
+Teachers said he suffered from inappropriate ambitions and misdirected energy.

-Educators pointed out the student lacked diligence and did not fully realize his potential.
-Lennon’s poor behavior strained his relationship with his aunt.
-Only through her intervention and support from the school principal was Lennon admitted to Liverpool College of Art after failing his exams.
-However, there he continued to receive behavioral warnings and was constantly threatened with expulsion.
-According to a classmate—later Lennon’s first wife and mother of his eldest son Cynthia Powell—John was expelled in his penultimate year for failing to complete any coursework that year.
-His priority by then was music: he formed his first skiffle band, The Quarrymen, at age 15, which soon evolved into The Beatles.
-It was at one of their shows he met Paul McCartney, whom he invited to join.
+Educators noted his lack of diligence and said he didn’t realize his potential.
+His behavior strained his relationship with his aunt.
+Only with her intervention and the school principal’s support was Lennon admitted to Liverpool College of Art after failing his exams.
+There he continued to receive behavior warnings and faced the threat of expulsion.
+According to a classmate — later his first wife and the mother of his eldest son, Cynthia Powell — John was expelled in his penultimate year for failing to complete coursework that year.
+By then his priority was music: he formed his first skiffle band, The Quarrymen, at 15, which soon evolved into The Beatles.
+It was at one of their shows that he met Paul McCartney and invited him to join.

 First performances of John and Paul